 In case you think you are ready to take the GED route, follow the guidelines below that will help you get ahead: First contact a GED preparation or testing site close to you and see if you qualify to take the GED exam, and if you do, check testing dates and fees.

 Become well informed.
 Check all possible requirements and regulations at a GED testing site in your state.
 When you take the exam, make sure you are perfectly prepared.
 Your local bookstore and library will supply you with all kinds of materials, and you can also find locations close to you that offer GED preparation classes free of charge, just check out the list above.
 Come to the exam well prepared, take the exam, and get your GED credential.

 In Minnesota, the cost is $120 for the battery of all four tests, $30 per subject area, and must be paid online when you register.
 There is also a fee for retesting.
 Go to GED.com for details.
 When you don’t appear in time for the test, your fee is gone but if you manage to reschedule your test in time (no less than 24 hours in advance) there is no penalty.
 At the new GED test you had to score at least 150 points for each single subject, but in January 2016, that score was reduced to 145, and averaging scores is not possible.
 If you want to learn more, read this post.

 The four GED tests

-For the section Language Arts (Literacy) you have around 2.5 hours, for Maths some 1 hour and 55 minutes, and for Science and Social Studies you will have 90 minutes each.
+For the section Language Arts (Literacy) you have around 2.5 hours, for Maths some 1 hour and 55 minutes, for Science 90 minutes, and for Social Studies you will have 70 minutes.
 To sit for the GED test in Minnesota you need to be 19 years old or when you are younger, an Age Waiver is required(you can get these at Minnesota’s Department of Education).
 The new GED test is fully computer-based, and no longer available on paper.